linzhi2013/MitoZ/README.md

     --filter_taxa_method 1 \
     --requiring_taxa 'Arthropoda'

-For more details, please refer to `python3 MitoZ all -h`
+For more details, please refer to `python3 MitoZ.py all -h`

 ### 2 all2